DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/import3.png)

-	a) This menu gives the option to select the language that the audio file is in.
+	- This menu gives the option to select the language that the audio file is in.
-	a) If the audio file contains more than one language, see **Notes** above.
+	- If the audio file contains more than one language, see **Notes** above.

 {:style="counter-reset:none"}
 1. Select the file from your computer to upload
-	a)	This uploads the audio file to the computer and runs the transcribing program on it.
+	-	This uploads the audio file to the computer and runs the transcribing program on it.
 This process takes anywhere from a few seconds to minutes, depending on the file size.

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/import4.png)